databutton/crypto-tracker/README.md

 ### `databutton build`
 Builds and bundles the project, will generate all necessary files for production.\
 This is automatically done when running `databutton deploy`, so it should only be necessary if you're deploying to your own infrastructure.

+## How to add your own strategies
+Strategies are buy, sell, or wait, signals that are emitted through evaluation one function in strategies.py.
+So, to add you own logic, just add one more function in there, but remember to also add the decorator.

 ## Learn more